Mass in general relativity: ADM and Bondi masses in asymptotically flat space-times

-Note that the expression for $P^0$ obtained from the formula above coincides with the expression for the ADM energy given above as can easily be checked using the explicit expression for H.
+The expression for $P^0$ obtained from this formula coincides with the ADM energy defined above.

 The Newtonian limit for nearly flat space-times

 In the Newtonian limit, for quasi-static systems in nearly flat space-times, one can approximate the total energy of the system by adding together the non-gravitational components of the energy of the system and then subtracting the Newtonian gravitational binding energy.

 Translating the above statement into the language of general relativity, we say that a system in nearly flat space-time has a total non-gravitational energy E and momentum P given by: